paddylb/react-native-search-list/README.md

 ### Slightly Modified to suit project

-1. Header larger
+1. Header larger and general styling modifications
 2. Cancel button hide
-3. Allow searches with spaces
+3. Allow search tokens with spaces

 # A searchable ListView which supports Chinese PinYin and alphabetical index.